incf-nidash/nidmresults-examples/spm_covariate/README.md

-SPM  results of subject one from task001_run001 of the OpenfMRI ds000006 living-nonliving decision experiment, used for exporting uncorrected p=0.001 NIDM-results with a F-test.
+SPM  2nd-level results from task001_run001 of the OpenfMRI ds000006 living-nonliving decision experiment, used for exporting uncorrected p=0.001 NIDM-results with a covariate.

 Contrasts used:
 mr vs plain